chainwikinet/wikijs-yam-content/YAM-Roadmap.md

 This document is to showcase what the current YAM Contributors are working on.
 If you would like to contribute, propose new initiatives, or otherwise weigh in, please join the discord or visit the forum.

 The roadmap below was [published](https://forum.yam.finance/t/yam-roadmap-from-yam-s-contributors/545) on September 30, 2020.

+To share feedback or ideas on the roadmap, please join the conversation on the [YAM Discourse Forum](https://forum.yam.finance/)!

 # Protocol: